connorshea/bootstrapper/README.md

 # Bootstrapper

-**DISCLAIMER**: I wouldn't recommend using this unless you're willing to reset the Mac if something goes wrong.
-It's been tested, but not extensively or on actual new hardware.
+**NOTE**: This script been tested (without problems on a new 2018 MacBook Pro running Mojave), but not extensively.
 Mojave is the only version I've tested it on, past/future versions may work but there are no guarantees.

 The goal of this Ruby script is to take a simple YAML configuration file and set up all the utilities one may need.